 STAROhio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAROhio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAROhio are valued at STAROhio's share price which is the price the investment could be sold for on June 30, 2009.
+Investments in STAROhio are valued at STAROhio's share price which is the price the investment could be sold for on June 30, 2010.

 Following Ohio statutes, the Board of Education has, by resolution, specified the general fund to receive allocation of interest earnings.
-Interest revenue credited to the general fund during fiscal year 2009 amounted to \$315,335 with \$66,715 assigned from other funds.
+Interest revenue credited to the general fund during fiscal year 2010 amounted to \$114,050 with \$21,822 assigned from other funds.

-Investments of the cash management pool and investments with a maturity of three months or less at the time they are purchased by the School District are presented on the financial statements as "equity in pooled cash and investments".
+Investments of the cash management pool and investments with a maturity of three months or less at the time they are purchased by the School District are presented on the financial statements as "equity in pooled cash and cash equivalents."
 Investments with an original maturity of more than three months that are not made from the pool are reported as investments.